They address the themes of:

-👨💻 Remote Identity Verification, which speeds up underwriting
+👨💻 Remote Identity Verification, which speeds up the application process

 ✍️ The electronic signature, which has the same legal value as a handwritten signature